Get,

 Yoga is a rich treasure with techniques beneficial for physical, mental, and spiritual well-being.
 In this era of expensive pharmacotherapy with innumerable side effects, it is difficult to manage diseases like hyperthyroidism or hypothyroidism, cardiovascular conditions, obesity, and diabetes.

-Therefore, introducing physical exercise like yoga can gradually hasten the recovery processes.
-Though it evolved and flourished in India, the introduction of yoga in western culture gained much popularity and has become a statement of an optimum lifestyle in upper-middle classes.1
+Therefore, introducing physical exercises like yoga can gradually hasten the recovery process.
+Though it evolved and flourished in India, the introduction of yoga in Western culture gained much popularity and has become a statement of an optimum lifestyle in the upper-middle classes.1

 Yoga involves a lifestyle that requires maintaining certain postures (Asanas) along with controlling breathing, thoughts, and enchanting mantras (recital phrases), unlike other exercises that focus on muscle stress, repetitive movements, and heavy breathing.
 In yoga, body is relaxed and blood requirement is reduced.
 This is opposite to aerobics, zumba and other exercises that increase the workload on heart to pump more blood.
 Yoga triggers the neuronal hormones that add significant benefits to mental and spiritual well-being.1